kemuriCode/Kasumi-Ai-Studio/readme.txt

 Requires at least: 6.0
 Tested up to: 6.8
 Requires PHP: 8.1
-Stable tag: 0.1.3
+Stable tag: 0.1.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Tags: ai, openai, gemini, pixabay, wp-cron

-Generate SEO-friendly posts, featured images (Imagic+Pixabay) and AI comments using OpenAI & Gemini.
+Generate SEO-friendly posts, featured images (Imagic+Pixabay) and AI comments using the latest AI models: GPT-5.1, GPT-4o (OpenAI) and Gemini 3 (Google).
+Full backward compatibility with older models (GPT-4.1, GPT-4o-mini, Gemini 2.0 Flash).
 Fully automated with WP-Cron.

 == Description ==

-Kasumi – AI Content & Image Generator automates long-form posts, featured images and smart comment suggestions, thanks to native integrations with OpenAI, Google Gemini, Imagic and Pixabay.
+Kasumi – AI Content & Image Generator automates long-form posts, featured images and smart comment suggestions, powered by cutting-edge AI models. **Full support for the newest models: GPT-5.1, GPT-4o (OpenAI) and Gemini 3 (Google)**.
+Backward compatible with all previous models including GPT-4.1, GPT-4o-mini, Gemini 2.0 Flash, and older versions.
+Choose the perfect model for your needs and budget!
+Experience the latest in AI technology with native integrations for OpenAI, Google Gemini, Imagic and Pixabay.
 Configure WP-Cron schedules, custom prompts, and moderation workflows to keep your WordPress site fresh without manual workload.

 === Key features ===

-* **AI content engine (OpenAI + Google Gemini)**
+* **AI content engine with full model support - from latest to legacy (OpenAI GPT-5.1/GPT-4o + Google Gemini 3)**
+	+ **Newest models:** GPT-5.1, GPT-4o (OpenAI) and Gemini 3 (Google) for cutting-edge performance.
+	+ **All models supported:** Backward compatible with GPT-4.1, GPT-4o-mini, Gemini 2.0 Flash, and older versions - choose what works best for you!
-	+ Generate SEO-ready posts with titles, headings, excerpts, meta descriptions and internal-link prompts.
+	+ Generate SEO-ready posts with titles, headings, excerpts, meta descriptions and internal-link prompts using any available model.
 	+ Multi-language support, custom system/user prompts, and JSON logs for editorial review.
-	+ Outputs native Gutenberg blocks (paragraphs, headings, lists, quotes, images) so no “Classic” block conversion is required, while still working with classic editor and page builders.
+	+ Outputs native Gutenberg blocks (paragraphs, headings, lists, quotes, images) so no "Classic" block conversion is required, while still working with classic editor and page builders.
 = Does it create native Gutenberg blocks? =
 Yes.
 Markdown returned by the AI is mapped to core blocks (paragraph, heading, list, quote, image, code, separator).
 If an element is unknown it falls back to a `core/html` block, so everything stays editable.
 To inspect the block tree you can run: